Delphine Batho: Member of the National Assembly, 2017–present

 During the 2017 French legislative election, Batho was re-elected with 56.94% of the vote against the LREM's candidate, Christine Heintz (43.06%), who had preceded her during the first round and had received the support of Ségolène Royal.
 In parliament, she serves on the Committee on Economic Affairs.

 In 2018, Batho initiated the amendment to ban glyphosate with a term in 2021; his proposal is massively rejected, and she denounces the acts of lobbyists in the National Assembly.Indeed, Agrochemical interests were able to obtain the Batho's amendment before the members of the National Assembly.

 In November 2019, Batho's amendment to the anti-waste bill, aimed at banning Black Friday promotions by including them as "aggressive commercial practices", was adopted in committee.

 President of Generation ecology

-On 2 May 2018 Batho announced that she is leaving the Socialist Party and that she will take over the helm of Ecology Generation in September, succeeding Yves Piétrasanta.
+On 2 May 2018, Batho announced that she would be leaving the Socialist Party and that she will take over the helm of Ecology Generation in September, succeeding Yves Piétrasanta.
 She also left the New Left group in the National Assembly and joined the non-registered.
 She is elected new president of Ecology Generation on 10 September 2018.

 In May 2020, Batho joined and became vice-president of the new group Ecology Democracy Solidarity, essentially composed of former members of the group La République en Marche; however, the group was dissolved later that year.

 Batho pleads for an alliance of environmentalists for the 2022 presidential election.